kryshael/Week-14-Homework/README.md

 ### HTTP Requests and Responses

-Answer the following questions about the HTTP request and response process.
+Answer the following questions about the HTTP request and response process:

 What type of architecture does the HTTP request and response process occur in?